GFDRR/thinkhazard/API.md

 **GET** `/report/{division_code}/{hazard_type}.json`

 Returns the report for a division and a hazard type.
+Information includes: Data source, Hazard category and description, Recommendations and climate change statement, List of further resources, and Contact Information.

 Response: Status code: 200